 We take much of our biodiversity for granted and many of us seldom stop to think about just how vital it is to human survival.
 The many intimate interconnections that make up this multitude of life provide us with the things we need to survive; food, shelter, materials, medicine, not to mention the oxygen we breathe!
 So it really is in our interest to get active and find ways to reverse this loss.

-By establishing new traditional orchards and, where possible protecting and conserving those existing trees, we are increasing the number of endangered fruit varieties and the diversity of habitats for amazing species!
+By establishing new traditional orchards and, where possible protecting and conserving those existing trees, we are increasing the number of endangered fruit varieties and the diversity of habitats for important species.

 Click here to find out how you can get involved.